Search Menu

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Perfect dog weather means never having to say “it’s too cold” or “it’s too hot” to go outdoors for a canine romp.
+Perfect dog weather means never having to say “it’s too cold” or “it’s too hot” to go outdoors for playing, walks, or anything in between.
 What temperature is that?
 It’s different for every dog, but in general, a moderate 70 degrees Fahrenheit usually fits the bill for every dog.

 When the weather gets blazing hot, though, it’s important to keep your dog protected from sunburn and UV rays.
 Knowing how to protect your dog in hot weather, and protect their paws from hot pavement, is critical.